How Old Is My Wagner Cast Iron Skillet?

-And one of them, the #3 was apparently never used.
+And one of them, the #3, was apparently never used.

 When I got it, there was a little bit of rust present on the gray, unseasoned, raw cast iron.
 Amazing that it never had any food on it until I bought it.

 I simply washed it with some soap and hot water, soaked it in 50% vinegar & 50% water for 20 minutes.
-After that I seasoned it using the method outlined at this site.
+After that, I seasoned it using the method outlined at this site.

 One of the best ways to tell is by the font, location, and styling of the logo and trademarks on the bottom of the cookware.
-I highly recommend checking out the free guide if you are trying to determine the age of your Wagner Ware.Check out the latest Amazon Price on a Lodge Cast-Iron Grill Pan
+I highly recommend checking out a reputable guidebook if you are trying to determine the age of your Wagner Ware.

 I used the photos there to review the font and location of the logo on the bottom of the skillet.
 You can see the script-style on the “W” where there is a small loop in the center.
 The logo and writing is in the center near the top, or opposite the handle.

 The “Wagner” has a bit of an arc to it, while “Ware” and “Sidney” are written straight with no arc.